twosixlabs/armory/docs/adversarial_datasets.md

 The `armory.data.adversarial_datasets` module implements functionality to return adversarial datasets of various data modalities.
 By default, this is a NumPy `ArmoryDataGenerator` which implements the methods needed  by the ART framework.
-Specifically `get_batch` will return a tuple of `((data_clean, data_adversarial), (label_clean, label_adversarial))` for a specified batch size in numpy format, where 'data_clean' and 'label_clean' represent a clean example and its true label, and 'data_adversarial' and 'label_adversarial' represent the corresponding adversarially attacked example and its target label (valid only for targeted attacks).
+Specifically `get_batch` will return a tuple of `((data_clean, data_adversarial), label_clean)` for a specified batch size in numpy format, where 'data_clean' and 'label_clean' represent a clean example and its true label, and 'data_adversarial' represents the corresponding adversarially attacked example.
 Each adversarial dataset contains adversarial examples generated using one or more attacks.

 Currently, datasets are loaded using TensorFlow Datasets from cached tfrecord files.